-Board policies are all reviewed on at least an annual basis, and the Directors ensure that they appropriately define obligations and correct procedures.
-The Report of the Audit Committee, which can be found on pages 32 to 34 of this Report, further explains how the Committee reviews the risk management and internal controls of the Company.
-This includes reasonably satisfying itself that relevant systems and controls in place remain effective and appropriate.
+The Matters Reserved for the Board, Board Committees' terms of reference, the Share Dealing Code and other Board policies are all reviewed on at least an annual basis and the Directors ensure that they appropriately define obligations and correct procedures.
+The Report of the Audit Committee, which can be found on pages 31 to 33 of this Report, further explains how the Committee reviews the risk management and internal controls of the Company.
+This includes satisfying itself that relevant systems and controls in place remain effective and appropriate.